chloealbright/DevHiveMind/Companies/Interview/High level problem solving pitch.md

-Okay cool alright so It all started in 1980, that's how much experience I have
+Alright so it all started in 1980, yeah I have a lot of experience even before I was born.

-where I oh no I,m just kidding I have so much experience that I had experience before I existed

-But name is Joshua Carpentier I,m a BSA, Software engineer, software Carpentier future software architect
+just kidding but let get back on task so my name is Joshua Carpentier I,m a BSA, and consider myself a Software Carpenter as oppose to engineer.
+I want to become a software architect.

-I graduated from city tech in 2020 with a bachelor's in computer information systems.
-I also completed a coding Bootcamp in 2021
+So I graduated from city tech in 2020 with a bachelor's in computer information systems.
+I also completed the Cuny Tech prep Bootcamp in 2021